 Learn how I’m getting my gear to and from the trail.

 If I had it to do over again, I would not rely on public transportation to this extent.
 My trip from San Francisco to Yosemite was not that bad.
 I wasted most of a day, but it was just one day.
 My trip back home wasted several days and cost a lot of money.

-I have I have zero regrets about this extra day.
+I have zero regrets about this extra day.
 Every hotel, bar, and restaurant in Lone Pine has WIFI.
-I ate copious amounts of food, sent several postcards to loved ones, and laid around the hotel pool and hot tub, and uploaded pictures and videos to the cloud.
+I ate copious amounts of food, sent postcards to loved ones, laid around the hotel pool and hot tub, and uploaded pictures and videos to the cloud.

 On Tuesday, I caught the bus to Reno per my travel itinerary, but I was a couple of days ahead of schedule.
 I met a NOBO on the trail who was from Reno.
 He recommended some things to do in downtown Reno and I had some fun there.
-You really don’t need more than a day in town to see everything that city has to offer.
+You really don’t need more than a day to see everything that city has to offer.